gorillamoe/www.gorilla.moe/src/routes/(journey)/journey.md

 ## 2024 - Present - Cloud Native Backend Developer at TB International GmbH

-Planned, built and deployed an image service which enables all services at TB.
+Planned, built and deployed an image service which enables all services at TB International to have a centralized service for image resolution.

 It resolves product-images by GTIN, internal item-code or t-number (which is specific to an automated store TB owns).